NCIOCPL/r4r-app/README.md

 ### ErrorBoundary

 This is not a true error boundary (it doesn't use the componentDidCatch lifecycle method).
 It listens for errors passed to the error reducer and will render <Error/> in the event one is detected.
-Used for timeouts, server errors, 404s, etc.
+Used for timeouts, server errors, 404s, etc. The various error message's content and the overarching decision tree is located here.

 ### SVG